kristiyanivanovx/WeLearn/README.md

 5. Set ```WeLearn.Web``` as a startup project
 6. Build the application with Ctrl + Shift + B
-7. Run the app with Ctrl + B
+7. Run the application with Ctrl + B
 8. Trust the certificate

 Note: If you are not using Visual Studio, you may need to set an environment variable, use this